 Port Olry

-Where the Coconut Highway Ends
+Port Olry: Where the Coconut Highway ends

 A coconut tree lined highway that ends with the aqua waters and white sand of a deserted tropical beach.
 This is Port Olry on the island of Espiritu Santo and it’s Vanuatu at its finest.

 Technically, it wasn’t entirely deserted.
-No more than twenty metres further on from the coconut tree that I watched sway gently in the breeze, a well-fed cow was taking a siesta under the shade of a large banyan tree.
+No more than twenty metres further on from the coconut tree that I was watching sway gently in the breeze, a well-fed cow was taking a siesta under the shade of a large banyan tree.
 I didn’t mind sharing this paradise with a few cows who seemed to be minding their own business.

 port olry